 The course of events when Pinar Selek was chosen as a target started during her research on the Kurdish Issue in 1997.
 Under the conditions of that period, her interviewing the parties of that conflict in order to understand and recount the conditions of the war and why peace couldn’t be made was not only brave but also dangerous.
 It was a time of the ‘memorandums’ which were later admitted as sham by the makers themselves, and when tanks strolled in the streets of the capital, Ankara, in order to ‘fine-tune’.
 The state was determined to solve the Kurdish Issue by war and by crushing it.
-Within this period, Pinar Selek was taken into custody by the Police Department on July 11th 1998, was heavily tortured and her research was confiscated because she didn’t give the names of those she had interviewed.
+Within this period, Pinar Selek was taken into custody by the Police Department on July 11th 1998, was heavily tortured and herresearch was confiscated because she refused to give the names of those she had interviewed.
 Official reports that later came out to be fake were produced against Pinar Selek.
 One of these said that Pinar fell on her arm, in an effort to cover up the fact that her left arm was dislocated during the strappado that was exerted on her.
 (Even while the request by the police for the extension of Pinar’s custody period being accepted, no official other than the police officers has seen Pinar).
 And in the other reports, it was portrayed as if the explosives and materials, which actually belonged to other people and which should have been destroyed by police before she was even taken into custody, had been found in the art atelier she had started for the street children where a lot of people frequented.
 However, it came out with the date, number and content of the crime scene investigation report, that the explosives which were claimed to be found in the atelier were really in the hands of the Police Department in order to be destroyed 22 hours before the atelier was searched and 13 hours before Pinar was taken into custody.
 It is also found out that the evidence had been tampered by changing the duct tapes (on which it is claimed that Pınar Selek’s fingerprints were found).
 The police made an imaginary accusation that Pinar had hidden a militant of a (terrorist) organization in the atelier for days, but, although it was in the police’s own reports that they had been keeping Pinar and the atelier under surveillance before they took her into custody, they could not find any member of a (terrorist) organization nor did they interrogate anyone that was related to the atelier (including the tenant).
 Pinar was arrested by the DGM (State Security Court) military judge as the ‘only person’.

 In the conjuncture of the period around 1998, while many conspiracies and ‘memorandums’ kept coming up, Pinar Selek was chosen as the victim.
 Her example was used as a symbol in order to intimidate all intellectuals and researchers who would dare focus on this issue.
 Selek’s decision to not give up, but concentrate on working for peace, on the women’s movement and academic research caused an intensification of this conspiracy, carried out through threats, assaults and extension of the judicial process.